When my mind begins to wake even before my eyes have a chance to glimpse the morning light, I think of you.

 When I hear the name Konnor, no matter how old the child, I always turn to look as I feel a stab to my heart because I think of you.

-When the wind is warm or with the icy chill of a winter’s breeze I sometimes close my eyes and wish it could carry the sound of your distinctive laugh that brought me so much happiness when I’m thinking of you.
+Whether the wind is warm or with the icy chill of a winter’s breeze I sometimes close my eyes and wish it could carry the sound of your distinctive laugh that brought me so much happiness as I think of you.

 When no proof exists, I know deep within me that you are aware that I am thinking of you.